-Employees are responsible for protecting user names and passwords.
-Sharing of credentials, including passwords, account codes or numbers is prohibited.
-Users may be held responsible for misuse that occurs through such unauthorized access.
-Users must immediately report any lost, stolen or damaged Information Technology equipment, including any breach in password security, to their director and the Information Security Officer to investigate any potential breach of security or confidentiality.
+Employees are asked and expected to be responsible for helping secure Regional One Health's informational assets.
+As part of this each systems users are assigned unique usernames and required to establish and use strong passwords.
+Each user are required to protect and not share his or her own passwords.
+Sharing of these credentials, including passwords, account codes or numbers is prohibited and users may be held responsible for misuse that occurs through such unauthorized access.
+Users must also participate in information security awareness trainings.
+Regional One Health employees and users are also responsible for immediately reporting any lost, stolen or damaged Information Technology equipment and / or applications, including any breach in password security, to their management and the Chief Information Security Officer to investigate any potential breach of security or confidentiality.